Peace and social security

 Uppsala Conflict Data Program (UCDP)

-The Uppsala Conflict Data Program (UCDP) is the world’s main provider of data on organized violence and the oldest ongoing data collection project for civil war, with a history of almost 40 years.
+The Uppsala Conflict Data Program (UCDP) is the world’s main provider of data on organised violence and the oldest ongoing data collection project for civil war, with a history of almost 40 years.
 Its definition of armed conflict has become the global standard of how conflicts are systematically defined and studied.